ircv3/ircv3-specifications/extensions/named-modes.md

 possible to have the same mode name for a user mode and a channel mode, because the target of a mode change is always unambiguous.

-When this capability is negotiated, the mode lists in RPL_MYINFO (004) MUST be considered undefined, server implementations MAY omit the last 3 parameters for that numeric entirely and clients MUST handle this.
+When this capability is negotiated, clients MUST consider the mode lists in RPL_MYINFO (004) to be undefined.
+Server implementations MAY send undefined, syntactically valid placeholder parameters as the final three parameters of RPL_MYINFO.
-Servers MAY send no RPL_MYINFO numeric at all, clients MUST handle this case as well.

 ### Examples